kilpkonn/msc-thesis/main.typ

 This would be useful metric if we would use it as a proof search.
 When searching for proofs we often care that the proposition can be proved rather than which of the possible proofs it generated.
 This is not the case for regular programs with side effects.
-For them we only care about terms that are semantically correct e.g. do what the progeam is supposed to do.
+For them, we only care about terms that are semantically correct e.g. do what the program is supposed to do.
 Other terms can be considered as a noise as they are programs that no-one asked for.

 Syntactic matches (equality) is too strict metric as we actually care about semantic equality of programs.
 The metric may depend more on the style of the program and the formatting than on the real capabilities of the tool.
 Syntactic matches also suffers from squashing multiple terms to `Many` option as the new holes produced by _Many_ are obviously not what was written by user.

 Average time and number of terms per hole are significantly affected by few categories that some may consider outliers.
 We have decided to not filter them out to also show that our tool is a poor fit for some types of programs.

-Average execution can also be critizised of being irrelavant.
+Average execution can also be criticized of being irrelevant.
 Having the IDE freeze for a second once in a while is not acceptable even if at other times the algorithm is very fast.
-To also consider the worst case performace we have decided to also measure latency.
+To also consider the worst case performance we have decided to also measure latency.

 ==== Usability
 This sections is based on a personal experience of the author and may therefore not reflect the average user very well.
-Modeling average user is a hard task on it's own and would require a us to conduct a study on it.
+Modeling average user is a hard task on its own and would require us to conduct a study on it.
-As studying usage of IDE tools is outside the scope of this thesis we only attempt to give general overview of strenghts and weaknesses of the tool.
+As studying usage of IDE tools is outside the scope of this thesis we only attempt to give general overview of strengths and weaknesses of the tool.
 Different issues may arise when using the tool for different context.

 = Future work <future-work>